-With the growing popularity of cryptocurrencies, many countries, including Canada, have developed specific tax rules to regulate this new type of asset.
-For entrepreneurs and investors dealing with cryptocurrencies in Canada, it is important to understand the basic principles and responsibilities in this area.
+Due to the ever-growing popularity of cryptocurrencies, several countries, among them Canada, adopted special rules that regulate a new kind of asset using tax legislation.
+For Canadian entrepreneurs and investors who operate with cryptocurrencies, it is important to understand the basic principles and responsibilities in this area.

 Definition of cryptocurrency for tax purposes